DoTrongAnh/ML-Income-Prediction-Frontend/README.md

 ![insurance](doc/img/insurance.PNG)

 ## Future Activity
-- Create similar React webapps for each of the endpoints of the Django backend.
+- Create more pages for each machine learning endpoint from the backend.

+## Reference
+- Guide to use React Router v4: https://blog.pusher.com/getting-started-with-react-router-v4/